karlnyr/fishing_cryptons/notes/lab_notes.md

  * download these genomes
  * try to find a consensus sequence of the crypton used.
  * rince and repeat for multiple cryptons

+### 03-09-19
+Trying to extract fasta header and putting them into a csv file, seems to be working now.
+This is to document what species that has already been analyzed, so when getting blast hits we will be able to remove the already reported hits.